mga-mirth/awesome-mirth/README.md

 - 🔧 [Version Control Extension for MirthConnect](https://github.com/kayyagari/git-ext) - Version control for Channels and CodeTemplate.
 - 🔧 [Sync code between environments](https://github.com/SagaHealthcareIT/mirthsync) - Mirth Connect tool for syncing code via source control between environments.
 - 🔧 [Dashboard enhancements](https://github.com/jonbartels/mirth-connect-dashboard-count) - Display new columns for channel's count, listening ports on Dashboard.
+- 🔧 [Mirth Connect Privacy Plugin](https://github.com/tonygermano/mirth-user-privacy-plugin) - This plugin for Mirth Connect performs two functions to prevent exposing details of your server and Personal Data to NextGen Healthcare.

 ## Tutorials

 - 📝 [Mirth Connect Introduction](https://vigyanix.com/blog/mirth-connect-series-introduction/) - Mirth Connect Series Introduction.
 - 📝 [Invoke Custom Java Code](https://github.com/nextgenhealthcare/connect/wiki/Invoke-Custom-Java-Code) - Call Java code from JavaScript Writer.
+- 📝 [Code template for TLS](https://github.com/pacmano1/mirthstunnel) - For users without the TLS plugin, this code template library uses stunnel to enable in and outbound TLS connections.
+It is an attempt to ease the configuration of stunnel and do it on the fly.

 ## Client API